luciusmagn/lambdas-and-logos/book.typ

     an idea to build a programming language on top of GOBject - Vala.
 It looks somewhere between Java and C\# and never reached widespread adoption.
 ] manually implemented an object system, but it isn't fun.
-You want a programming language that has one for you.
+You want a programming language that has one for you, that's fully integrated.#footnote[
+    You might meet some C programmers that insist that there is a little need for other languages since you can do everything in C anyway.
+At the time of this writing, I still have in memory a Twitter feud where Jonathan Blow, a legendary developer, spoke about sum types (Rust-like enums, variant types): _A “sum type” is a union.
+A “product type” is a struct.
+C has had these since before 1970.
+If someone uses these terms as though they were some new amazing inventions, they probably do not have much programming experience yet._

+    The amazing new invention is that we have named this concept and added first class support for it into languages, which encourages their usage and reduces visual noise significantly.
+JoBlo is clinically wrong about programming language design.
+]

 The basic division in programming paradigms is between imperative and declarative.
 This split emerged gradually as computing evolved from its origins toward more abstract models.
 We can blame Fortran and Lisp.

 Imperative programming, which includes procedural programming and object-oriented programming, focuses on describing how a program operates step by step.
 It's characterized by statements that change a program's state, with the programmer explicitly specifying the exact sequence of operations.
-This approach directly reflects the Von Neumann architecture of most computers, where instructions execute sequentially and operate on memory.
+This fairly closely reflects the Von Neumann architecture of most computers, where instructions execute sequentially and operate on memory.

 Early languages like FORTRAN (1957), ALGOL (1958),#footnote[